huma-engineering/huma-docs/data-collection/modules/physiological/blood-pressure.md

 title: Blood Pressure
 ---

-** Tracking Blood Pressure to lower risk. **

 Maintaining normal blood pressure is important for a healthy heart and body.
 Untreated, high blood pressure can lead to health conditions.
-Therefore, the Blood Pressure module is used by Patients to record the result and shared them with Care Teams so that they can work together to help keep their blood pressure within normal limits.
+The Blood Pressure module helps patients and their care teams work together to keep their blood pressure within normal limits.

 ## How it works

-Patients can enter their blood pressure reading from a monitor which is expressed as 2 values:
+Using a monitor to take their blood pressure, patients enter the two values into the Blood Pressure module in mmHg:
-- **Systolic**: the highest level your blood pressure reaches when your heart beats
+- **Systolic** - the highest level your blood pressure reaches when your heart beats
-- **Diastolic**: the lowest level your blood pressure reaches when your heart relaxes between beats
+- **Diastolic** - the lowest level your blood pressure reaches when your heart relaxes between beats

-Both values are given in mmHg and the first has to be higher than the second.

-### Patients

-In the Huma App, Patient’s can select the Blood Pressure module and simply by clicking “Add” a result can be entered in mmHg (millimetres of mercury) with the time and date automatically added as now, but editable.

 ![Add a blood pressure result](./assets/blood-pressure.png)

-From within the module, Patients can view their progress in a graph and press “Show all data” to view previous results in a table.
-Patients can also set a daily, weekly, or monthly reminder to help keep on track.

-### Clinicians

-In the Clinician Portal, on the Patient List, Clinicians can view a table of Patients, from which the Blood Pressure column will display the last recorded reading indicated as a Red Amber Green indicator to inform severity.
+The time and date is added automatically at the moment they make the entry (although this can be edited if needed).
+Patients can set reminders from within the module to help them stay on track and make sure they don't miss a reading.

+Patients can view their historic blood pressure results in a graph.
+In the Clinician Portal, care teams will be able to easily see the latest blood pressure readings from their patients and any concerning readings will be flagged.

 ![Viewing Blood Pressure from the Clinician Portal](./assets/cp-patient-list-blood-pressure.png)

-Clicking on the Patient row takes the Clinician to the Patient Summary where all vitals can be viewed, by selecting the Blood Pressure module all historic data can be displayed as a graph or a table of results.
+The Patient Summary displays a more detailed view of the patient's historic readings in graph or table form, including both systolic and diastolic values.

 ![Viewing Blood Pressure module from the Clinician Portal](./assets/cp-module-details-blood-pressure.png)